Introduction To Viral marketing Techniques

 A wardrobe dysfunction of an actress, a newsreader tapping on the desk and happily humming a tune not knowing the camera is still on, an old lady setting nursery rhymes to the tune of Carnatic music- Sa re- ga-ma-pa, a bridegroom’s embarrassment as a dhoti slips during his wedding are all videos that people instantly share and discuss, have a big laugh over it in private conversations and social media.
 Or it could be the slip of the tongue of a popular politician or an awkward speech from a public figure.

 So, therefore, it is not surprising for people to say, ‘it went viral’ or ‘it has gone viral’ in everyday discussions and chats between friends.
-It could put governments, decision makers, celebrities, even common people in a corner.
-According to Steve Olenski, contributor to Forbes.com, most people don’t know what goes into a truly viral video until it starts to spread.
+It could put governments, decision-makers, celebrities, even common people in a corner.
+According to Steve Olenski, a contributor to Forbes.com, most people don’t know what goes into a truly viral video until it starts to spread.

 What is Viral marketing Techniques?